open-energy-transition/color-my-grid/README.md

 - Make sure the style is enabled (checked) in the list
 - Toggle the style off and on again to refresh

+**MapCSS Syntax Highlighter for VS Code**
+- VS Code provides extentions to highlight errors in your mapcss

 ## 🌟 Examples

 ### Basic Usage